 Just like the sun rises every day and the tide rolls in, there is something that tells your gut what works and what doesn’t.
 If a job is right for you, or if a partner is wrong for you.

 So let in the magic.
 Let the Universe guide you to the next amazing space that waits for you.

 Then you can be accidentally brave.

-The beauty exists in the moment you set down your coffee cup and realize you’re exactly where you’re meant to be.
+The beauty exists the moment you set down your coffee cup and realize you’re exactly where you’re meant to be.